tomirsz1987/MyPersonalTrainer/MyPersonalTrainer/ReadMe.md

 Describe how to install / setup your local environement / add link to demo version.

 ## Features
-* Adding a excercises and seve them in database
+* Adding a exercises and seve them in database
 * Generate microcycles for your future trainings
 * You can predicated how strong you will be